lightman13/pray5times/README.md

 I used the book to calculate the equation of time and the declination of the sun.
 Then, to calculate each prayer time I used the [praytimes.org](http://praytimes.org/wiki/Prayer_Times_Calculation).

-If you want to improve your knowledge about how to calculate prayer time or you want to use the code for your own project, I invite anyone to participate maintain/improve the project.

 # What is pray5times-wrapper ?